wangt1anyu/code-zeroth-order-Lojasiewicz/README.md

 Running "exp.ipynb" and "exp-linesearch.ipynb" will create raw data in the "raw_data" folder.
 After the raw data are in place, running "plotting.ipynb" and "plotting-linesearch.ipynb" will save plots in the "figures" folder.

+You may need to manually create the folder "raw_data" and or "figures" on your local repo.

 Please contact wangtianyu@fudan.edu.cn or ysfeng20@fudan.edu.cn if you have any questions.